-By the end of just three days, you will have clocked in some good bread-mileage and traversed the terrain of starters and overnight doughs, pizzas, sweet treats (warm, jammy doughnuts anyone?), luxuriously enriched breads like brioche or pain viennoise and so much more.
-When you return home, you will be sparked with the confidence and techniques to regularly make sublime bread for you and yours.
+By the end of just three days, you will have clocked in some good bread-mileage and traversed the terrain of starters and overnight doughs, sweet treats (warm, jammy doughnuts anyone?), luxuriously enriched breads like brioche or pain viennoise, beautiful quick breads, flat breads and so much more.
+When you leave us, you're sure to be sparked with the confidence and techniques to regularly make sublime bread for you and yours.
 Very few things are as personal, and meaningful as that.

 Frequently asked questions

 - Where can I read information about your COVID related customer information?

 In order to help prevent the spread of COVID-19 and ensure the safety of all DCS students and staff, we have introduced new measures of operation.
 All of our COVID-related customer information can be accessed by visiting https://www.dublincookeryschool.ie/coronavirus-customer-information.
 Please read this page carefully before attending our classes.

 - What do I need to bring?

 In order to help prevent the spread of COVID-19, all students are requested to bring the following to class for their own personal use only: